yuan7765/dipfinal/README.md

 ### Apply Preset

 1. Click the Apply Preset page in sidebar or clink the Paint Presets Button (below Global Edits Sliders) to switch page.
-2. Choose the effect you want to modify in sidebar.
+2. Choose the filter effect you want to modify in sidebar.
-3.
+3. Draw mask via mouse.
+4. The filter effect will show up in mask part.